AswaniNitigya/portfolio-v1-html-css/README.md

 - Responsive layout for all device sizes
 - Skills marquee animation
 - Social media links

-### Cursor

-The website uses a custom splash cursor that:
-- Leaves a trail of dots as you move
+- The website uses a custom cursor that Leaves a trail of dots as you move
-- Expands on hover over interactive elements
-- Creates a splash effect when clicking